 Download here: Transmission-Qt Win

-An amazingly lightweight free torrent client that's maintained by BitTorrent itself
+An amazingly lightweight torrent client maintained by BitTorrent itself

 uTorrent, also known as µTorrent, has been around since 2005 and it's the most widely used free torrent client outside China.
 It's attracted some criticism over the years, however: it's ad-supported and many users argue that the most recent versions are a little too heavy on the advertising and bundled software front.
 Make sure you read each step of the installer carefully and uncheck any software you don't want to install.